Grand National: Arrests made after Animal Rising protesters say they'll try to stop race from going ahead

 Animal Rising activists are planning to scale fences and storm the track - and it's claimed up to 300 protesters will attend; Merseyside Police said they have a "robust policing plan in place" and are working with Aintree's owners The Jockey Club in preparation for any incidents

+Three people have been arrested after an animal rights group vowed to try to prevent the Grand National from going ahead this afternoon.

-Two people have been arrested outside Aintree Racecourse on suspicion of conspiracy to cause public nuisance, ahead of the Grand National on Saturday afternoon.
+A man and a woman, the latter aged 25 and from London, were arrested outside Aintree Racecourse on suspicion of conspiracy to cause public nuisance shortly before midday.

-A 25-year-old woman from London was arrested at about 11.20am on Saturday while a man was arrested around 30 minutes later.

-Another woman, aged 33, from the London area, was arrested in the Greater Manchester earlier on Saturday in connection with potential co-ordinated disruption activities at Aintree racecourse.
+Earlier, a 33-year-old woman from London was detained in Greater Manchester on suspicion of the same offence.

+It comes after Animal Rising activists said they were planning to scale fences and storm the track, with up to 300 protesters planning to attend.

 A spokesperson for Merseyside Police said: "Merseyside Police has been working with The Jockey Club and other partners to keep people safe during the Grand National Festival.